-It is also of note that the recently buoyant global govvies are coming back under pressure (i.e. higher yields) in another sign the 'risk-on' psychology is attempting to rescue itself after last week's post-FOMC damage.
-That is especially interesting on September T-note future coming (front month as of today with a full point discount to the expiring June contract), which is back near the major 132-00 area.
+It is also of note that the recently buoyant GLOBAL GOVVIES are coming back under pressure (i.e. higher yields) in another sign the 'risk-on' psychology is attempting to rescue itself after last week's post-FOMC damage.
+That is especially interesting on SEPTEMBER T-NOTE FUTURE (front month as of Monday with a full point discount to the expiring June contract) dropping back nearer to the major 132-00 area.

-While emerging currencies are seeing a less convincing recovery from their recent pressure, at least on the developed currencies the US Dollar Index is fading back from its recent test of the higher 92.00-.30 congestion after overrunning the lower 90.50-91.00 area.
-That said, the developed currencies now have higher resistances at recently violated support like EUR/USD 1.2100-1.2000, and the emerging currencies have reestablished serial higher resistances.
+While EMERGING CURRENCIES are seeing less of a recovery from recent pressure, at least they are up a bit again.
+On the DEVELOPED CURRENCIES the US DOLLAR INDEX is fading back from its recent test of the higher 92.00-.30 congestion after pushing above the lower 90.50-91.00 area.
+That said, the DEVELOPED CURRENCIES now have higher resistances at recently violated support like EUR/USD 1.2100-1.2000, and the EMERGING CURRENCIES have serial higher resistances to contend with as well.